Darren Holden (footballer): Non-league

-On 5 February 2016, Holden signed for National League side Gateshead.
-He made his debut on 13 February as a substitute in a 0–4 defeat to Dover Athletic.
-He made a further 6 appearances before being released at the end of the season.
+On 5 February 2016, Holden signed for National League side Gateshead on a deal until the end of the season, having previously trained with the club for a few days.
+He made his debut on 13 February as a second-half substitute for James Curtis in a 4–0 defeat to Dover Athletic at the Crabble Athletic Ground.
+He made a further six appearances before being released at the end of the season as Gateshead finished in 9th.